LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Utility predicates
 ------------------

-The `lgtunit` tool provides some public utility predicates to simplify writing unit tests:
+The `lgtunit` tool provides several public utility predicates to simplify writing unit tests:

-- `variant/2` - to check when two terms are a variant of each other (e.g. to check expected test results against actual results when they contain variables)
+- `variant(Term1, Term2)` - to check when two terms are a variant of each other (e.g. to check expected test results against actual results when they contain variables)
+- `assertion(Goal)` - to generate an exception in case the goal argument fails or throws an error
-- `assertion/2` - to generate an exception in case its assertion goal argument fails or throws an error
+- `assertion(Name, Goal)` - to generate an exception in case the goal argument fails or throws an error
 - `Float1 =~= Float2` - for approximate float comparison
-- `benchmark(Goal, Time)`
+- `benchmark(Goal, Time)` - for timing a goal
-- `benchmark(Goal, Repetitions, Time)`
+- `benchmark(Goal, Repetitions, Time)` - for finding the average time to prove a goal
-- `deterministic(Goal)`
+- `deterministic(Goal)` - for checking that a predicate succeeds without leaving a choice-point
-- `deterministic(Goal, Deterministic)`
+- `deterministic(Goal, Deterministic)` - reified version of the
+`deterministic/1` predicate

 The `assertion/2` predicate is used in the code generated for the `test/2-3` dialects.
 But can also be used in the body of tests where using two or more